-The Medical Assistance Program Integrity Law (MAPIL), RS 46:437.1-46:440.3 provides for civil causes of action that can be taken against providers and others who violate the provisions of MAPIL.
-MAPIL prohibits illegal remuneration, false claims, illegal acts regarding eligibility, and recipient lists among other things.
-These civil causes of action are set forth in RS 46:438.1-46:438.5.
+MAPIL, RS 46:437.1-46:440.3 provides for civil causes of action that can be taken against providers and others who violate the provisions of MAPIL.
+MAPIL prohibits illegal remuneration, false claims, illegal acts regarding eligibility, and beneficiary lists among other things.
+These civil causes of action are set forth in RS 46:438.146:438.5.
 Individuals who are found by a court of law to have violated the provision of MAPIL are subject to triple damages, fines, cost, and fees.